 You can try to sell your overstocks at a cheap price to clear out leftovers faster.
 Additionally, you can also take your stock online and promote it to a larger audience.
 This increases your chances of earning a sale.
 With technology like an omnichannel POS as stated above, you can effortlessly connect your in-store system to an online platform.

-Now that you know the top 5 tips to avoid inventory problem in the holiday season, it’s time to think about how to actually execute it in real life.
+Now that you know the top 5 tips to avoid inventory problems holiday season, it’s time to think about how to actually execute it in real life.
 If you are interested in our point-of-sale solution, ConnectPOS, don’t hesitate to give it a try via our 14-day free trial.
 You can always ask questions or discuss with us your plan whenever possible via this link.